-Bimbé Booking Agent To Repay The City of Durham All Money Owed
+Bimbé Booking Agent to Repay the City of Durham All Money Owed

-Weeks, who admitted he owed the money in the June 10 agreement with the City, has paid an initial $5,000, and will make 10 additional payments of $3,200, starting July 2024 until April 2025, when the total amount would be paid in full.

-The City contracted Weeks for $45,000 in January to secure headline talent for Bimbé, a free, annual festival that has been held in the city for 54 years.
-In the months following, Weeks assured the City’s parks and recreation department, which hosts the event, that the entertainer was secured.
-The City paid Weeks in installments according to the contract and then began promoting Monica as the headline act.
-The City’s payments totaled $37,000, with the final payment of $8,000 to be paid after the festival.
+The city contracted Weeks in January for $45,000 to secure Monica’s performance at the Bimbé Festival.
+Weeks assured officials an entertainer was secured, leading the city to promote Monica as the event’s headliner.

-After the festival, which happened despite the absence of a headline act, the City began immediate collection efforts by sending two demand letters, dated May 23 and May 24.
-Those demand letters culminated in Weeks signing the repayment agreement.
+Despite the absence of the headliner, officials began collection efforts during the festival.
+They sent multiple demand letters on May 23 and 24.
+These efforts resulted in Weeks signing the repayment agreement.

-“While I am disappointed that we didn’t have a headline performer for this historic and much cherished festival, I am satisfied that the City will be repaid,” said City Manager Wanda Page.

-The City is taking steps to determine how to best prevent a similar situation with a vendor from occurring in the future.
+The city is taking steps to prevent similar situations with vendors in the future.

+Bimbé Booking Agent to Repay the City of Durham All Money Owed was originally published on thelightnc.com

 -